trlinkin/trlinkin-noop/README.md

 ====
 [![Build Status](https://travis-ci.org/trlinkin/trlinkin-noop.png?branch=master)](https://travis-ci.org/trlinkin/trlinkin-noop)

-A Puppet DSL `noop` function for setting a whole scope to noop.
+A Puppet DSL `noop()` function for setting a whole scope to noop.

 Usage
 -----
-This function takes no arguments and returns nothing.
+This is a statement function that accepts no arguments.
 It can be called at any scope.
+It's effects will propagate into child scopes.

-	Class ssh {
+    class ssh {

       noop()

       package { 'openssh-server' :
         ensure => installed,
       }

+      file { '/etc/ssh/sshd_config':
+        ensure => file,
+      }

       service { 'sshd':
         ensure  => running,
         require => Package['openssh-server'],
       }
     }

-The above example will set the equvilant of `noop => true` on each resource.
-None of this resources in the `ssh class` will be enforced.
+The outcome of the usage in the example above will be equivalent to setting `noop => true` as a default for each resource.
+None of the resources in Class['ssh'] will be enforced.